postman721/Cyberpunk-Dark-Volume-OSD-On-Screen-Display/README.md

 	- Sets up udev rules so /dev/input/event* devices are accessible to the input group.
 	- Adds the current user to input so they can read keyboard events.

+There is also an alternative script,made to address live-build issues: normal_system_fix.sh.
+Try that script if the other one fails.

+## The wandering keyboard issue.

+Keyboard is not a fixed entity and thus its numbering will move upon fresh install.
+This will do harm to osd.
+Here is a fix for it.

+		sudo apt install evtest #Install evtest

+		sudo evtest #Find your keyboard

+		sudo nano /usr/share/osd.py #Open osd.py

+		KEYBOARD_DEVICE = "/dev/input/event4"  #Modify code to match the device number of keyboard.

+		Exit Openbox and login again.

 ## Uninstall (Revert Permissions)

 If you want to remove permissions and reset udev rules: